Graduate Teaching Assistant Program

 Application & Selection Process

-Applicants to the Graduate Teaching Assistant Program must complete (or have completed) the standard application requirements for either the LRM program or an OCM program AND submit a Letter of Intent to the Prescott College Admissions Office no later than April 15th.
-The Letter of Intent should be based on the GTA position description, describe the applicant’s academic background and personal/professional experience relevant to college level teaching, and identify specific courses in the OCUP fall term course offerings she/he feels qualified to help teach.
-The link to a list of the OCUP fall term courses can be found on the Prescott College web site at www.prescott.edu/intranet/on-campus-undergraduate-program-resources/ocu-general, and the admissions applications can be found on the Prescott College web site at http://www.prescott.edu/apply/index.
+Applicants to the Graduate Teaching Assistant Program must complete (or have completed) the standard application requirements for either the Limited-Residency Master's program or the Resident Master's program AND submit a Letter of Intent to the Prescott College Admissions Office no later than February 15th.
+The Letter of Intent should be based on the GTA position description, describe the applicant’s academic background and personal/professional experience relevant to college level teaching, and identify specific courses in the Resident Undergraduate fall term course offerings she/he feels qualified to help teach.
+The link to a list of the Resident Undergraduate fall term courses can be found on the Prescott College web site at https://my.prescott.edu/resident-undergraduate-resources/assets/evaluations/ocu-fall-2014-course-evaluation-descriptions.pdf, and the admissions applications can be found on the Prescott College web site at http://www.prescott.edu/apply/index.
 The Letter of Intent can be submitted via email to firstname.lastname@example.org.

 Completed applications and Letters of Intent are forwarded to the appropriate Master of Arts departmental Chair and the GTAP Director for evaluation.
-If the applicant is deemed admissible to the LRM or the OCM program, the applicant is awarded provisional acceptance into the GTAP, and the file is evaluated by the appropriate Program Coordinator from the OCUP.
+If the applicant is deemed admissible to the Limited-Residency Master's or the Resident Master's program, the applicant is awarded provisional acceptance into the GTAP, and the file is evaluated by the appropriate Program Coordinator from the Resident Undergraduate.
 If the Program Coordinator determines, along with the GTAP Director, that there is an appropriate teaching assignment for the applicant, then she/he will be granted final acceptance into the GTAP.

-If insufficient OCU courses are available for GTAs during the GTAP admissions process, the GTAP Director will consult with the deans of the undergraduate programs for other possible placements; this could include teaching or assisting with LRU courses, working as a tutor in the Writing and Learning Center, etc.
+If insufficient Resident Undergraduate courses are available for GTAs during the GTAP admissions process, the GTAP Director will consult with the deans of the undergraduate programs for other possible placements; this could include teaching or assisting with Limited-Residency Undergraduate courses, working as a tutor in the Writing and Learning Center, etc.

 The Selection Committee considers all applications and provides the Director of Admissions with a ranked list of all applicants deemed eligible and qualified for a GTA scholarship.
 The Director of Admissions will make the GTA offers to the admitted applicants in the order of committee ranking.
 If an applicant denies the offer or otherwise does not meet the Tuition Deposit or other deadlines set by the Admissions Office, the Director of Admissions will offer that scholarship to the next applicant on the list of qualified and eligible applicants.
 If the ranked list is exhausted, the Director of Admissions will proceed with offering the remaining GTA awards to other applicants on the ranked list after consulting with the GTAP Director to assure course placement availability.